1987 Belize Air International C-97 Mexico City crash

-The 1987 Mexico City air disaster occurred on 30 July 1987, when a Belize Air International Boeing C-97G Stratofreighter, bound for Fort Lauderdale–Hollywood International Airport crashed onto the Mexico–Toluca highway during the late afternoon rush hour.
+On 30 July 1987, a Belize Air International Boeing C-97G Stratofreighter, bound for Fort Lauderdale–Hollywood International Airport, crashed onto the Mexico–Toluca highway during the late afternoon rush hour.
 A total of 49 people, including 44 on the ground, were killed in the crash.
 At least 20 people were injured, with reports that the number could be much higher.
-The accident was caused due to cargo shift in the compartment, causing a shift in the center of gravity.
+The accident was caused due to cargo shifting in the compartment, causing a shift in the center of gravity.
 A short circuit also caused the landing gear to extend, leading to the aircraft's rapid increase in drag.
-The crash was the second deadliest aircraft accident involving a Boeing C-97G Stratofreighter.
+The crash is the second deadliest aircraft accident involving a Boeing C-97G Stratofreighter.